Robin Day: Journalistic career

 Day spent almost his entire working life in journalism.
 He rose to prominence on the new Independent Television News (ITN) from 1955.
-According to Dick Taverne, Day first came to notice by interviewing Sir Kenneth Clark, then chairman of the regulator Independent Television Authority.
+According to Dick Taverne, Day first came to notice by interviewing Sir Kenneth Clark, then chairman of the regulator Independent Television Authority (ITA).
 The ITA had proposed to cut ITN's broadcasting hours and finances.
-His direct, non-deferential approach was then entirely new.
-Day was the first British journalist to interview Egypt's President Nasser following the Suez Crisis.
+Day's direct, non-deferential approach was then entirely new.
+He was the first British journalist to interview Egypt's President Nasser following the Suez Crisis.

-In 1958, he interviewed Prime Minister Harold Macmillan, in what the Daily Express called: "the most vigorous cross-examination a prime minister has been subjected to in public".
+In 1958, Day interviewed Prime Minister Harold Macmillan, in what the Daily Express called "the most vigorous cross-examination a prime minister has been subjected to in public".
 The interview turned Day into a television personality and was probably the first time that British television became a serious part of the political process.
 He was on the staff of ITN for four years, resigning to stand at the 1959 general election as a Liberal Party candidate for Hereford but was not elected.
 Following a brief period at the News Chronicle, he moved to the BBC.

 He was a regular fixture on all BBC general election night programmes from the 1960s until 1987.
 On television, he presented Panorama and chaired Question Time (1979–89).
-His incisive and sometimes – by the standards of the day – abrasive interviewing style, together with his heavy-rimmed spectacles and trademark bow tie, made him an instantly recognisable and frequently impersonated figure over five decades.

 In the early 1970s, Day worked on BBC Radio, where he proved an innovator with It's Your Line (1970–76).
 This was a national phone-in programme that enabled ordinary people, for the first time, to put questions directly to the prime minister and other politicians (it later spawned Election Call).
 He also presented The World at One from 1979 to 1987.
 In the 1981 New Year Honours, he was knighted for his services to broadcasting.

 He became known in British broadcasting as "the Grand Inquisitor" for his abrasive interviewing of politicians, a style out of keeping with the British media's habitual deference to authority in the early days of his career.

-In October 1982, during a Newsnight interview with the Conservative Secretary of State for Defence John Nott, pursuing cuts in defence expenditure, in particular Royal Navy, Day posed the question: "Why should the public on this issue believe you, a transient, here today and, if I may say so, gone tomorrow politician rather than a senior officer of many years' experience?"
-Nott, who had announced he was to retire at the next general election, removed his own microphone and walked off the set.
+In October 1982, during a Newsnight interview with the Conservative Secretary of State for Defence, John Nott, pursuing cuts in defence expenditure, in particular Royal Navy, Day posed the question: "Why should the public on this issue believe you, a transient, here today and, if I may say so, gone tomorrow politician rather than a senior officer of many years' experience?"
+Nott, who had announced that he was to retire at the next general election, removed his own microphone and walked off the set.
 Nott's autobiography in 2003 was called Here Today Gone Tomorrow: Recollections of an Errant Politician in reference to the incident.